potibm/kasseapparat/doc/admin.md

 - --port=3000
 - --log-level=info (or debug, warn, error)
 - --log-format=json (or text)
-- --db-file="kasseapparat (to set the sqlite filename)
+- --db-file="kasseapparat" (to set the sqlite filename)
 - --otel-endpoint="localhost:4317" (to set an OpenTelemetry endpoint)

 ## create /app/kasseapparat/.env